 Start with accounts, a handful of reliable tools, and a small set of ready-made assets.
 Get those in place beforehand and the promotional work becomes predictable instead of frantic — you’ll publish confidently and measure what matters.

-Accounts: Google Analytics: Needed for traffic and engagement metrics (set up GA4 and link to Search Console).
+Accounts include Google Analytics for tracking traffic and engagement metrics—set up GA4 and link it to Search Console.

 Twitter/X: Use for short-form promotion and real-time engagement.